-With Graphext we analyzed the vehicle distribution data (from Kaggle) of a bike sharing service based in Minnesota.
-One dataset contains information about every trip (duration, user type, date, start station, end station, etc.), the other one about the bike stations (location, number of docks, etc.).
+With Graphext we analyzed the vehicle distribution data of a bike sharing service based in Minnesota.
+One dataset contained information about every trip - duration, user type, date, start station, end station - the other one about the bike stations - location, number of docks.
 We created a project in which each node represents a station and each link represents trips between two stations.
-Stations that share many trips together form the clusters you can see in the image.
+Stations that share many trips together form the clusters you can see in the Graph below.
 We can identify exactly five of these communities in our network graph.
-Let’s have a look on how well the bike sharing provider maintains the distribution of its bikes..
+Let’s have a look on how well the bike sharing provider maintains the distribution of its bikes.

 In order to check how well the provider maintains its stations with an appropriate amount of docks, we set a filter for the stations with the largest capacity ranging from 25 to up to 40 docks, and plotted them against the number of trips completed.
-We found that the largestations are also the most demanded ones (The blue bars represent the distribution of our selection of the biggest stations and the grey bars show the distribution of the whole dataset also including the small stations).
+We found that the large stations are also the most demanded ones.
+The blue bars in the chart below represent the distribution of our selection of the biggest stations and the grey bars show the distribution of the whole dataset also including the small stations.
 At a first glance, it seems that the provider is well aware of its distribution challenge and always meets the customer’s demand.

-Another aspect that we need to consider in our analysis is the existence of seasonality in demand.
-The aggregation variable number of total trips doesn’t say anything about the change in demand during special events.
+Another aspect that we need to consider in our analysis is the existence of seasonal demand.
+The aggregated number of total trips doesn’t say anything about the change in demand during special events.
 It can make sense to manipulate the distribution of bikes over the city by manually transporting them from one area to another during particular daytimes or weekday such as when a big event like a local football match takes place.
 Fortunately, Graphext can help to detect the moments and locations for which these manipulations should be put into action.

 For instance, we suspected that there are differences between weekdays and weekends.
 To investigate, we created a collection of the stations that have most of their demands during the weekends and another one of stations that are in general very popular, regardless of the time.